photo credit: Anna Powell Denton

-Scott’s work has been featured or is forthcoming in The New York Times, NPR, TIME, The Los Angeles Times, The Week, NYLON, The Boston Globe, PopMatters, Magnet, The Boston Herald, and many others.
+Scott’s work has been featured in The New York Times, NPR, TIME, The Los Angeles Times, The Week, NYLON, The Boston Globe, PopMatters, Magnet, The Boston Herald, Literary Hub and many others.
 He received his MFA from the University of Texas-Austin, his Ph.D. from the University of Nebraska-Lincoln, and is now a professor in Creative Writing at Marian University in Indianapolis.
-A strong advocate for prison reform, Scott served for years as the Assistant Director of Pen City Writers, a creative writing program for students imprisoned in Texas.
-He also currently teaches at Indiana Women’s Prison, and will be publishing an article in TIME this spring on the heat crisis in American prisons.

 Contact: